libor-m/scrimer/doc/1-remove-adaptors.rst

 Another source of noise in the data is the primers that were used for reverse transcription of mRNA and for following PCR amplification of cDNA.
 We remove them by ``cutadapt``.

+Here if you've got more or less than three primers, you have to change the command by adding/removing ``--anywhere=`` parts.

 .. code-block:: bash

     # data from previous steps